NavyaDurgam98/SkillArcade/Sprint_1.md

 ## Reasons for Incompletion

-- Since our team was working with **Go** and **Angular** for the first time, a significant portion of the sprint was spent learning these technologies, setting up the project structure, and understanding best practices.
+- Since team was working with **Go** and **Angular** for the first time, a significant portion of the sprint was spent learning these technologies, setting up the project structure, and understanding best practices.

 - Initial time was spent getting familiar with **Git workflows** and setting up the directory structure properly.